orizens/orizens.com/src/pages/blog/2012-05-04-requirejs-loading-incompatible-javascript-file.md

 Obviously, this solution isn't maintainable & good enough.

-## Solution 1: The &#8220;use" Plugin
+## Solution 1: The "use" Plugin

-Tim Branyen has put up the &#8220;use!" plugin for requirejs.
+Tim Branyen has put up the "use!" plugin for requirejs.
 This plugin, with the proper configuration, loads incompatible javascript files:

 [AMD/RequireJS Shim Plugin for Loading Incompatible JavaScript | Tim Branyen @tbranyen](http://tbranyen.com/post/amdrequirejs-shim-plugin-for-loading-incompatible-javascript)

 ## Solution 2: Without a Plugin

-There is a method for loading incompatible javascript files without any dedicated plugin (aside for the offical &#8220;order" plugin - for special cases).
+There is a method for loading incompatible javascript files without any dedicated plugin (aside for the offical "order" plugin - for special cases).

 First, I configured requirejs with aliases to my backbone & underscore libraries to specific loaders (main.js):